Undercovers (TV series): Production

-On November 4, 2010, after weeks of poor viewership and ratings, NBC canceled the series.
+On November 10, 2010, after weeks of poor viewership and ratings, NBC canceled the series.
 The show's final three episodes aired in December 2010.
 Two episodes remain unaired, but NBC has no plans to broadcast them in the immediate future.
 Warner Home Video has not yet announced if the complete series will be released on DVD and/or Blu-ray.
 As of December 2020, all 13 episodes are currently available to watch free with ads on the streaming service Tubi.

 In May 2011, all 13 episodes of the first season were premiered in the UK on Virgin Media as an On Demand program by WarnerTV.

 In an interview, Abrams talked about the failure of the show:"I've got to say, I feel like it was unfortunate.
 Of course, I completely blame myself for the entire thing.
 The conceit of the show was to do a much more frivolous, fun show, but ultimately, I think it was just too frivolous and too simple, and we didn't go deep enough.
 We were really desperately trying to stay away from mythology and complexity and intensity and too much serious, dark storytelling and, ultimately, that's not necessarily what I do best.
 I think audiences felt that it was a little bit lacking.
 I see that and completely take responsibility for its failing".

-In retrospect, Undercovers did end up employing a notable writing staff, many of whom have gone on to become successful head writers and Showrunners of other shows (Karin Gist, Showrunner of Star and Mixed-ish; Anthony Sparks, Showrunner of the Ava DuVernay created Queen Sugar; Elwood Reid, Showrunner of The Bridge; and Phil Klemmer, Showrunner of Legends of Tomorrow.
+Many members of Undercovers writing staff went on to become successful showrunners of other shows, including Karin Gist (Star and Mixed-ish), Anthony Sparks (Queen Sugar), Elwood Reid (The Bridge), and Phil Klemmer (Legends of Tomorrow).